KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio_graph/README.md

 ### 6.8 Filter node (1 input / 1 output)

-Use the Audio Mixer node to combine the output from multiple audio sources.
+Use the Audio filter node to attenuate a range of frequencies.
 A filter node always has exactly one input and one output.

 <table>